aneoconsulting/ArmoniK/.docs/test_plan.md

 ## Scripts bash

-- To lunch a warming up run then a bunch of runs with the same parameters and store them in files
+- To start a warming up run then a bunch of runs with the same parameters and store them in files

 ## Python

-- Clean the files where we stocked the data in readable json files.
+- Clean the files where we stored the data in readable json files.
 - Read the data and calculate the median and the mean of each run bunch.

 ## Json

-- We stock the results of the performance tests in Json file wich we will store in a database.
+- We store the results of the performance tests in Json file which we will store in a database.

 # Tests environment